Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 On the help page you'll be prompted to enter your number and an agent will contact you in about 5-10 minutes.

 Do not contact them in hopes of getting a free device if your current Echo is working.
+Amazon has gotten a lot stricter with false returns and replacements.

-You should only try getting a replacement if there are serious issues with your product because the representative will go through an extensive check-list to make sure your Echo is damaged.
+You should only try getting a replacement if there are serious issues with your product because the representative will go through an extensive checklist to make sure your Echo is damaged.

 For example, if your device doesn't power on at all then you'll be prompted to plug it into every outlet available.
 If there are connectivity issues or your requests to Alexa are getting delayed, then they'll ask you to update your router's firmware and reboot the device multiple times.